ablorp/ablorp.github.io/_projects/3_project.md

 category: work
 ---

-We share a common interest in: 🍓 and hydroponics and robotics 🦾
+We share a common interest in: strawberry 🍓 and hydroponics 💦 and robotics 🦾

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">